-6. Catalog anadromous fish presence throughout the Deep Creek watershed especially in 1st order streams where data is typically lacking.
+5. Catalog anadromous fish presence throughout the Ninilchik River watershed especially in 1st order streams where data is typically lacking.

-The Anadromous Fish Act (Alaska Statute 41.14.870) requires that an individual or government agency provide notification and obtain permit approval for all activities within or across a specified anadromous waterbody and all instream activities affecting a specified anadromous waterbody The location of specified anadromous waterbodies is contained in the "Catalog of Waters Important for the Spawning Rearing or Migration Anadromous Fishes."
-The Catalog is updated annually after public review.
-The catalog is lacking fish presence data on most first order streams in Alaska including those in the Deep Creek watershed.
+The Anadromous Fish Act (Alaska Statute 41.14.870) requires that an individual or government provide agency prior notification and obtain permit approval for all activities within or across a specified anadromous waterbody and all instream activities affecting a specified anadromous waterbody The location of specified anadromous waterbodies is contained in the "Catalog of Waters Important for the Spawning Rearing or Migration Anadromous Fishes."
+The Catalog updated annually after public review.
+The catalog is lacking fish presence data on most first order streams in Alaska including those in the Ninilchik River watershed.
 Cataloging fish presence in the watershed will provide greater protections under the Anadromous Fish Act.

-7. Ground truth and update baseline impervious cover analysis and plan for future analyses.
+6. Ground truth and update baseline impervious cover analysis (2002-2003) and plan for future analyses.

-Cook Inletkeeper performed an impervious cover analysis with Quickbird imagery from 2002-2003 to develop a baseline layer of impervious cover in the Deep Creek watershed.
+Cook Inletkeeper performed an impervious cover analysis with Quickbird imagery from 2002-2003 to develop a baseline layer of impervious cover in the Ninilchik River watershed.
 More ground truthing is necessary to assess the degree of error.
 In addition an overlay of Borough platted roads (not constructed) should be added to provide a perspective on likely future development.
-This analysis should be completed every 5-10 years; planning for the next set of imagery should begin now.
+It is recommended that this analysis be completed every 5-10 years.
+Planning for the next set of imagery should begin now.

-8. Work with local land trust organization to prioritize future partnerships based on temperature refugia information.
+7. Work with local land trust organization to prioritize future partnerships based on temperature refugia information.

-Kachemak Heritage Land Trust has gathered data on the Kenai Peninsula to identify private parcels with the greatest conservation values.
-The Homer District should provide temperature refugia information to overlay important reaches that provide thermal refugia to KHLT maps.
-This important layer of information will strengthen these maps as valuable tools to identify conservation priorities for future land trust partnerships.
+Heritage Land Trust Kachemak has gathered data on the Kenai Peninsula to identify private parcels with the greatest conservation values.
+The Homer District provide temperature information to overlay important reaches that provide thermal refugia to KHLT maps.
+This important layer of information will strengthen these maps as valuable tools to identify conservation priorities for future land trust partnerships in the NiniIchik River watershed.

-9. Encourage and promote the use of Low Impact Development techniques.
+8. Encourage and promote the use of Low Impact Development techniques.

 Low Impact Development (LID) is an approach to site planning, design and development that reduces stormwater impacts.
-LID aims to mimic development hydrology, treat storm-water as close to its source as possible, and preserve natural drainage systems and open space.
-This contrasts with conventional stormwater management approaches geared to concentrating and collecting runoff and exporting it off-site as a waste product.
-Outreach efforts should be targeted at the Borough level, as well as at area businesses and local developers.
+LID aims to mimic development hydrology, treat storm-water as close to its source as possible, and preserve natural drainage systems and contrasts open space.
+This with conventional stormwater management approaches geared to concentrating and collecting runoff and exporting it off-site Outreach efforts as a waste product. should be targeted at the Borough level, as well as at area businesses and local developers.
 Actions should include dissemination of information, organizing workshops and creating tax incentives for implementation of LID techniques.